donsohn/Twitter-Sentiment-Analysis/README.md

 Sentiment Analysis using:
 - VADER library for Python
 - Tweepy for Twitter API
-- Matplotlib, WordCloud, Squarify, Seaborn
+- visualizations with Matplotlib, WordCloud, Squarify, Seaborn

 Scenarios explored:
 - comparison of sentiments on Korean dramas